 Environmental factors like water hardness and water mineral content will affect your hot water systems.
 Hard water will likely result in some mineral deposits, which degrade the system over time.

-Similarly, the lifespan of the water heater is affected by extreme temperatures and high humidity.
+Similarly, a hot water system lifespan is affected by extreme temperatures and high humidity.
 These cause rusting and other issues that compromise the quality of your system.

 Upgrade your home’s hot water system with a Heat Pump – the smart, energy-efficient way to enjoy endless hot water! 💧⚡ Save on energy bills, reduce your carbon footprint, and never run out of hot water again. 🌍💚 Get a free quote now